sedhossein/clean-code-with-clear-coder/README.md

 If you spot duplication, remove it.

+- Ensure that your names are accurate and avoid spelling mistakes.
+Never alter presentation and behavior at the same time.
+Make them separate version-controlled changes.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna